This article originally appeared on La Jolla Light

 If you have a large outdoor space, current trends mimic the popular resorts, including large swimming pools with multiple features such as waterfalls and fountains to in-pool seating and creative water slides.

 A trend that is hot at the moment is the courtyard, both front entry and interior.
 This can be basic, including an enclosed space with room for a small café table and a fountain, or something larger and more elaborate, with outdoor furniture and fireplaces.
 A courtyard is especially recommended if you do not have space for a pool or if you plan to remove your lawn to be water-conscious and want to make a better use of the space.
-An entry courtyard can be beneficial too if you live on a busy street and want to cut down on noise levels, or to create a greater separation between the city and your home.
+An entry courtyard can be beneficial too if you live on a busy street and want to cut down on testosterone gel pills for sale what does the noise levels, or to create a greater separation between the city and your home.

 Game rooms and home theaters have seen the biggest surge in popularity and are relatively easy to convert to a different use in a resale.
 Trends range from the easily transferred billiard tables and mini refrigerators or children’s play area to fully-installed wet bars and elaborate home theaters with stadium-style seating and state-of-the-art equipment.